OutSystems/docs-support/src/enterprise/maintenance/aws-direct-connect-os-cloud.md

 3. After this, [submit a new support case](https://success.outsystems.com/Support) requesting OutSystems to accept the newly created hosted connection.

-4. After OutSystems accept the newly created hosted connection, customers would be able to download configuration at their end and establish connectivity.
+4. OutSystems accepts the newly created hosted connection.
+Customers can download configuration at their end and establish connectivity.

 <div class="info" markdown="1">

-By design, all OutSystems Cloud infrastructures has an internet gateway attached to the VPC, and the route-specific for the internet gateway is 0.0.0.0/0.
-Hence, if another route (0.0.0.0/0) is advertised from customer end to the routing table for the direct connect, the traffic will still be routed through the internet gateway as AWS will always prefer the shorted route.
+By design, all OutSystems Cloud infrastructures have an internet gateway attached to the VPC, and the route-specific for the internet gateway is 0.0.0.0/0.
+Hence, if another route (0.0.0.0/0) is advertised from the customer end to the direct connect's routing table, the traffic will still be routed through the internet gateway as AWS will always prefer the shorted route.

-So, in this case, we would recommend customer to place a specific subnet that resides in the direct connection route.
+So, in this case, we recommend advertising specific subnets in the direct connection route table.

 </div>